 - Add Cheese: The grated Montasio cheese is added to the potatoes and onions, the mixture is stir-fried until the cheese melts and forms a crispy crust.

-There are different varieties of frico, which differ in composition and method of preparation:
+There are different varieties of fricassee, which differ in composition and method of preparation:

-- Frico con Patate: This is the most traditional version that contains potatoes, onions and cheese.
+- Frico con Patate: This is the most traditional version which contains potatoes, onions and cheese.

 - Frico con Erbe: Herbs such as parsley or sage are added to the base mixture to give the dish an aromatic touch.